Solar deity: Chinese mythology

+Chinese mythology features multiple sun gods, including Shang Jia, a Predynastic Shang ruler-turned-deity, and Xihe, the sun goddess who governs time, and her ten sun sons born to her, and Di Jun, one of the highest deities.
+These ten suns can transform into a three-legged crow.
+There is also Dongjun, the sun and moon god who governs spring and the east, and the Tai Yang Xing Jun, who governs the celestial body itself, the Sun.

 In Chinese mythology (cosmology), there were originally ten suns in the sky, who were all brothers.
-They were supposed to emerge one at a time as commanded by the Jade Emperor.
+They were supposed to emerge one at a time as commanded by the Di Jun.
 They were all very young and loved to fool around.
 Once they decided to all go into the sky to play, all at once.
 This made the world too hot for anything to grow.
 A hero named Hou Yi, honored to this day, shot down nine of them with a bow and arrow to save the people of the Earth.

 In another myth, a solar eclipse was said to be caused by a magical dog or dragon biting off a piece of the Sun.
 The referenced event is said to have occurred around 2136 BC; two royal astronomers, Ho and Hi, were executed for failing to predict the eclipse.
 There was a tradition in China to make lots of loud celebratory sounds during a solar eclipse to scare the sacred beast away.

 The Deity of the Sun in Chinese mythology is Ri Gong Tai Yang Xing Jun (Tai Yang Gong/Grandfather Sun) or Star Lord of the Solar Palace, Lord of the Sun.
-In some mythologies, Tai Yang Xing Jun is believed to be Hou Yi.

 Tai Yang Xing Jun is usually depicted with the Star Lord of the Lunar Palace, Lord of the Moon, Yue Gong Tai Yin Xing Jun (Tai Yin Niang Niang/Lady Tai Yin).
-Worship of the moon goddess Chang'e and her festivals are very popular among followers of Chinese folk religion and Taoism.
-The goddess and her holy days are ingrained in Chinese popular culture.

 Pre-Islamic Arabia

-The concept of the sun in Pre-Islamic Arabia, was abolished only under Muhammad.
+The concept of the sun as a deity in Pre-Islamic Arabia, was abolished only under Muhammad.
 The Arabian solar deity appears to have been a goddess, Shams/Shamsun, most likely related to the Canaanite Shapash and broader middle-eastern Shamash.
 She was the patron goddess of Himyar, and possibly exalted by the Sabaeans.